heroiclabs/nakama-java/README.md

 * Java Runtime Environment 1.8 through 1.11
 * Java Development Kit 1.8 through 1.11

-Invoke the Gradle Wrapper with `./gradlew build` and Gradle will install your dependencies over the network for you prior to building.
-It will then make a build and run the full test suite.
+Invoke the Gradle Wrapper with `./gradlew nakamaJar` or `./gradlew satoriJar` and Gradle will install your dependencies over the network for you prior to building.
+It will then build the .jar files.

+To run tests for Nakama, run `./gradlew nakamaTest -i`.
+To run tests for Satori, run `./gradlew satoriTest -i`.

-To test a specific test, run `./gradlew test --tests <ClassName.methodName>`
+To test a specific test, run `./gradlew nakamaTest --tests <ClassName.methodName> -i`

 You can also run `./gradlew tasks` for a list of available build tasks.

 To create a fat JAR with self-contained dependencies, run:

-`./gradlew shadow`
+`./gradlew nakamaShadowJar` or `./gradlew satoriShadowJar`.

 All JAR artifacts are output to `build/libs`.
-The fat JAR will have an artifact id of 'nakama-java-all`.
+The fat JAR will have an `-all` suffix.

 If you'd like to test a Jitpack publish task locally prior to pushing, run: